python/devguide/documentation/style-guide.rst

 section.
 The term will be mentioned in the paragraph text and can be linked from there.

-Sphinx automatically adds links to references, and a way to suppress the link.
+Sphinx automatically adds links to references, and provides a way to suppress the link.
 Using roles like ``:func:`map``` will link to the documentation for ``map``.
 You can suppress the link while keeping the semantic presentation of the function name by adding an exclamation point